-The directors anticipate that these Standards and Interpretations will be applied on their effective dates in future periods.
-The directors have not yet had an opportunity to consider the potential impact of the adoption of these amendments.
+The directors anticipate that these Standards will be applied on their effective dates in future periods.
+The directors have not yet assessed the potential impact of the adoption of these amendments.

 3. SIGNIFICANT ACCOUNTING POLICIES

 The financial statements are prepared in accordance with International Financial Reporting Standards.
 A summary of the significant accounting policies, which have been applied consistently, is set out below: